zetabotco/blog-en/site/content/blog/choosing-the-right-chatbot-for-your-customer-service-needs.md

 ---
 draft: true
-author: RISQY
+author: Rizky Oktiano
-title: Choosing the Right Chatbot for Your Customer Service Needs
+title: Selecting the Best Chatbot for Your Customer Service Requirements
 metaTitle: Choosing the Right Chatbot for Your Customer Service Needs
 metaDescription: "understanding your audience, evaluating chatbot capabilities, and considering integration options. "